-Sector: Mixed Use
+Sectors: Residential, Mixed Use

-Client: HMP Bespoke Construction Ltd
+Client: HMP Bespoke Construction Limited

-Dilapidated buildings on Domine Lane are set to be demolished with access to the courtyard moved adjacent to the existing 1915 Bar.
-A brand new building on Domine Lane is set to bring high quality contemporary architecture.
-The new building will feature 7,000 square feet of retail/commercial space on the ground floor with 32 apartments above, all with balconies or roof terraces.
+Renovating the current buildings will provide high quality retail, leisure and hospitality space at street level, with 29 apartments, over three floors above.
+Dilapidated buildings on Domine Lane are set to be demolished with access to the courtyard moved.
+A contemporary new building on Domine Lane provides 4,390sqft of retail/commercial space on the ground floor with 32 apartments above, all with recessed balconies.